 Think back to a time when you jumped on the bed as a child.
 Remember the joy of jumping high and the weightlessness you felt?
 Now imagine a whole room lined with mattresses, accompanied by full permission to bounce to your heart’s content.Tweet Share

 For our milestone birthday year in 2018, we welcomed back No Rules…Except, one of the most talked about installations over the past 10 years.
 Artist Brian Dick again reinvented Allan Kaprow’s work, and shares with our visitors the childish joy of jumping on the bed.

 This immersive, interactive room is filled with 40+ mattresses and over 160 “pillow” tires for children (and grown ups) to play, crawl, jump and bounce around in.

 Paying homage to our past

-No Rules...Except was first commissioned at The New Children’s Museum in 2008 as part of the exhibition childsplay.
+No Rules...Except was first commissioned in 2008 as part of the exhibition childsplay.
 It interpreted two installations by Allan Kaprow—Yard (1961) and No Rules…Except (2000).
 This 2018 iteration includes a soundscape by Bram Kaprow.

 A visitor favorite